psi1703/k8s-ansible/README.md

 * Telegram is the active monitor alerting path.
 * `frontend/app.jsx` is the frontend source; `frontend/app.js` is generated.
 * Grafana dashboard source is JSON; the ConfigMap YAML is generated.
+* Self-signed TLS secrets are not rotated on normal installer reruns.
+* Set `TLS_ROTATE_SELF_SIGNED=1` only when certificate replacement is intentional.
 * Re-run validation after future changes to OTP flow, Redis state handling, frontend polling, Kubernetes placement, or deployment workflow behavior.

 ---